Moderate EvidenceAmino Acid / Anxiolytic3 products compared

 Pros

-Softgel format with coconut oil may improve absorption of fat-soluble components
+Softgel format with organic coconut oil may support absorption of fat-soluble cofactors; 4,600+ verified reviews confirm broad real-world tolerance

 Cons